bmxdemo/bmxproject/logbook/postings/20170915_S-Parameter_Measurements/index.md

 ![S11-1](S11_BeforeAfter.png)

-It seems that there is only one line, but this is actually a good thing.
+It seems that there is only one line, but in fact, all the lines are essentially identical.
 Regardless of the position of the aluminum sheet, the reflected signal was essentially constant.
 The resolution of this data is not very good, and redoing the measurements with a higher resolution may be useful.